havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 # Step 1: Install SBT 0.9.x

-At the moment the latest builds of SBT 0.9.x are being announced on the `simple-build-tool` discussion forum: [[https://groups.google.com/forum/#!forum/simple-build-tool]].
-At the point of writing this page the release is `0.9.8` and can be downloaded here: [sbt-launch.jar].
+Builds are announced here: [[https://groups.google.com/forum/#!forum/simple-build-tool]].
+As I write the most recent is `0.9.8` and can be downloaded here: [sbt-launch.jar].

-You run this in exactly the same way that you run the current version, in other words:
+You can run 0.9.x the same way that you run 0.7.x, either simply:

     java -jar sbt-launch.jar

-However, typically this is best turned into a shell script like:
+Or (as most users do) with a shell script like:

     #!/bin/sh
     if test -f ~/.sbtconfig; then